Save $10,000 in One Year

 Small spending matters, but major categories and recurring costs often create the biggest gains.

-4. Keeping savings in the same account as everyday spending
+Keeping savings in the same account as everyday spending makes it too easy to borrow from yourself.

 A bad month does not mean the plan failed.
 It means you need to adjust and keep going.